zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

 ### ZWEAS503E

-  The SSL configuration contained invalid path.
+  The SSL configuration contained an invalid path

   **Reason:**

-  There was an invalid path to either trust store or keystore
+  There was an invalid path to either trust store or keystore.

   **Action:**

-  Ensure that both provided paths are resolved to valid trust store and valid key store
+  Ensure that both provided paths are resolved to a valid trust store and a valid key store.

 ## Discovery service messages